tonka3000/vscode-raycast/README.md

 > <span style="color:red; font-weight:bold;">This is NOT an official tool by Raycast company!!</span>

-This is a [Raycast](https://raycast.com) extension for VSCode.
-This should help you to develop [Raycast](https://raycast.com) extensions.
+The extension should help you to develop [Raycast](https://raycast.com) extensions by providing

+- Commands for common tasks
+- Debugging
+- Auto-Completion
+- Snippets

+and more

 ## Features